bashfulrobot/installer-scripts/README.md

 ### Script `install-latest-version-plex-server.sh`
 #### Description
 * Downloads and installs the latest version of the Plex Server DEB file.
 Leverages the Plex public API to get the latest version.
 Currenty targets Ubuntu 64-bit.
 Would be easy to change.

+### Neovim/Spacevim
+### Script `install-spacevim.sh`
+#### Description
+* Downloads and installs Neovim, and then Spacevim (and associated packages) on Ubuntu.
+There is one command with curls a script into bash.
+I evaluated the script before installing, and I highly suggest that you do too.